 The effects of wind and other air currents are exacerbated with more exposure time, the longer your bullet is flying in the wind, the more the wind will affect it.
+And a wind blowing you off target up close will stray your shot farther than a wind downrange.
 A simple way to look at that is the further distance your bullet travels, the longer time the wind will have to affect its trajectory.
 It’s important to note then that bullets traveling faster will be less affected than a slower one all else being equal.

 Regardless of velocity, the further away from your target, the more you will have to account for the wind.

 Bullets drift with the air they are flying through.
 If the wind is blowing from your nine o’clock your bullet will impact right from your point of aim and so on.
 Your job as a marksman is to know how much that deviation will be at whatever given distance or angle you may be shooting.

 There are many ways to calculate or estimate those offsets, and you are probably looking at one of the easiest ones as you read this.
 Ballistic computing apps that you can download to your phone do a great job of predicting how far you need to correct for wind in most scenarios.
 You will need to have input data to get what you want from it, which could require additional hardware such as a wind-meter like a Kestrel.